Keretapi Tanah Melayu: Infrastructure

-The remainder of the West Coast main line from Gemas Station to Johor Bahru Sentral Station is still in the process of being double-tracked and electrified under the Gemas - Johor Bahru Electrified Double Track Project.

-The East Coast Line is single tracked.
+The East Coast Line is single tracked and not electrified.
 Having not seen many upgrades over the years, the line is considerably less modern than the upgraded sections of the West Coast Line.
 Level crossings are still prevalent, and the traditional token signaling system is still used.
 The stations along this line are older and smaller.
-Although the line will remain single-tracked, rehabilitation works are underway to replace the worn track, and many stations are also being upgraded.
+Although the line will remain single-tracked, worn track has been replaced, and many stations also being upgraded.

 Most of the lines use concrete sleepers, which replaced wooden sleepers from 1982 for the Kerdau-Jerantut and Sungai Yu-Tumpat lines and became more widespread after upgrading works in recent years.

-When the East Coast Line rehabilitation work and West Coast Line double tracking is complete, the network will exclusively use concrete sleepers.
+The network now exclusively use concrete sleepers.